 Overview

-The main objective of this course is to provide students with a theoretical and practical understanding of alternative dispute resolutions (ADR).
-The course focuses on the two main dispute resolution methods: negotiation and mediation.
-It also introduces the basic principles and techniques of various dispute resolution methods.
-Different areas of the law and law enforcement in which such methods are or could be used are explored in the course, including mediating family law disputes, negotiating contracts, and resolving disputes online.
+The main objective of this course is to provide students with a theoretical and practical understanding of alternative dispute resolution (ADR).
+The course focuses on the two main dispute-resolution methods: negotiation and mediation.
+It introduces the fundamental concepts and principles of dispute resolution, and the skills and techniques used by dispute resolvers.
+It also explores some of the areas in law and law enforcement in which ADR is used, or could be used, including mediating family law disputes, negotiating contracts, and resolving disputes online.

 Outline